endjin/Endjin.Ip.Maturity.Matrix/README.md

 ### Ops

-We need to consider other personas, whose funciton is to support the IP we create.
+We need to consider other personas, whose function is to support the IP we create.
 How do we make their experience "delightful"?

 | Score | Measure |
 |-------|---------|